kevinmoore444/my_next_trip/project_proposal.md

 ...be able to register, log in, and  build my own bucket list of dream countries, cities, and attractions.

-**As an Admin I want to be able to… ** …Post/edit/delete content - only available for admins
+**As an Admin I want to be able to…** …Post/edit/delete content - feature only available for admins